-Editor's Note — This article was originally published in June 2016.
+Editor’s Note: This article was originally published in June 2016.
 Hotel rates can vary.

-(CNN) — Hotels and railroads go way back.
+Hotels and railroad travel go way back.

 The relationship worked: Rail travelers needed somewhere to sleep, so railroad companies got into the lodging business.